 3D assets range from different small background props to the main character.
 It would help if you understood the importance of the support and know-how handy they can be in your more complete projects.
 A viewer or a gamer spends more time looking at the asset, which determines how detailed your model should be.
 This will help you estimate the time required to create it.

-Before starting the process, make sure you research more and more about the images related to the assets you want to make.
+Before starting the 3D modeling process, make sure you research more and more about the images related to the assets you want to make.

 There will be different shortcuts you can quickly implement into your workflow.
 Using those shortcuts will give you a smooth and efficient modeling experience.
 If your software allows customization of the workspace, you should not miss it.
 You have to figure out the most used tools and add them to your workspace.
 This will make things easier and quicker for you.
 There are pre-made textures, scenes, and objects that can be downloaded from the internet.